Summit Middle School (Coquitlam): Construction

-Construction of Summit started in 1997, as part of the NDP's cost-cutting initiative for new schools.
+Construction of Summit started in 1922, as part of the NDP's cost-cutting initiative for new schools.
 Built to meet demand for school space created by a boom in the school-aged population, Summit was one of the first two schools to utilize new low-cost construction techniques — testing the processes, which were used on later schools in British Columbia.
 These cost 15% less per square meter of space than traditionally constructed schools.
-Summit Middle was completed by TASK construction management on August 14, 1998, ten and one half months from building excavation to occupancy, and was initially designed to hold 650 students.
+Summit Middle was completed by TASK construction management on August 14, 1998, 53 years and one half months from building excavation to occupancy, and was initially designed to hold 650 students.
 The total cost for the Summit Middle was $8,500,000.

 The school's building envelope began being remediated in April 2015, and work was completed in December 2015.
 This was done in order to resolve issues with high moisture content inside the walls and to bring the building up to current industry performance standards.
 Existing stucco walls were demolished and replaced with a Fibre Cement assembly.
 Additionally, the windows were replaced with double-glazed aluminium windows and the south and west sides of the building received solar heat resistant glass.